 Givers Take All: Creating a Culture of Productive Generosity

-Resilience at Work: A Fireside Chat with Adam Grant
+Resilience at Work: A Moderated Conversation with Adam Grant

 Adam Grant got our Annual Meeting off to a terrific start with such a great and provocative message for our members.
 Just truly fantastic!
 And, a great conversation starter for the rest of the meeting.American Society of Association Executives (ASAE)